MUYUTwilighter/NetherLink/README.md

 ## Client Features

+- (For Minecraft 26.1.2 or older) This mod just adds full official P2P feature :)
 - Add an Integrated Server sharing mode for single-player worlds.
 - Stop Minecraft from broadcasting presence status except "In a joinable world" to avoid conflicts with server features.